 Lizzie is an accountant with 15 years’ experience working in the public sector.
 She brings an in-depth knowledge of finance systems from the smallest transactions to over-arching forecasting, annual reports and more recently Charity Commission submissions.
 She uses these skills to ensure quality reporting and financial compliance across the BGI.
 When not working for the BGI she runs her own costume-making business making her a true “creative accountant”.

+Rick leads the charity’s Executive Board, overseeing fundraising, strategy, programme development and industry liaison, reporting to board of trustees.
+Rick created, organises and chairs the BGI’s Games Education Summit.
 A games strategist for 20 years, Rick founded 2 pan-industry campaigns: Games Up?, which successfully campaigned for the introduction of Video Games Tax Relief (VGTR) and the British Games Institute campaign, which won the support of over 560 orgainsations and recently became the charity the BGI.
 Rick has long campaigned for government recognition of and support for the games industry’s cultural and economic impact.
 Rick was the first to call for VGTR in 2006, produced the first census of the UK games sector in 2007 and generated the first economic impact data for the games sector in 2008.
-As co-founder and director of Games Investment Consulting, Rick has advised over 100 games, media and finance companies on games strategy.
+As co-founder and director of Games Investment Consulting, Rick advised over 100 games, media and finance companies on games strategy.